Flexible working - right or privilege?

 Try it, you might like it

 The only true way to decide whether flexible working is an option is by giving it a go.
 A trial period of fixed duration where either party can call time on the arrangement is always advisable.
 Not only will this give you the security that it’s not forever, but it also gives both parties the opportunity to iron out the glitches and hone the agreement.
+And ultimately, if it isn’t working, the flexible working agreement can be terminated during the trial.

 But won’t everyone want it?